Y4nno/simple-ecommerce/README.md

 3. Adding to cart stores the item in a shared Cart Context, persisted to `localStorage` so it survives page refresh.
 4. On the Cart page, the customer can adjust quantities, remove items, and see a live total before proceeding to Checkout.
 5. Checkout collects customer and delivery info, writes a new row to the `Order` table and corresponding rows to `Order_Item`, then shows a confirmation screen with a generated order number.
-6. The order number is also saved to `localStorage` so the customer can revisit "My Orders" later and see live order status pulled from Supabase.

 **Admin side:**
 1. Admin logs in via real Supabase Authentication at `/admin/login`.